BenSimmers/graphQL-file-sender/README.md

 console.log("Running a GraphQL API server at http://localhost:4000/graphql");
 ```

+## Apollo Client Integration
+This project also provides a seamless integration with Apollo Client and React, so set up apollo client as you normally would with your React application.
+All you have to do is add the plugin to your app and you are good to go.

 ## Contributions are welcome!
 If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.